emilylauyw/SheLovesData-Data_Girls_Workshop/README.md

 - High death rate for males from all Class but highest death rate for males from 3rd Class.

 ### 4. Survival Rate Histogram
-visualization that compares the count of survival code to average survival rate by ticket class, sex and passenger age group.
+Visualization that compares the count of survival code to average survival rate by ticket class, sex and passenger age group.

 ![Survival Rate Histogram](Screenshots/Visualization%203.png "Survival Rate Histogram")